mojaloop/documentation/mojaloop-technical-overview/notifications/README.md

 ### 4.3.
 Multiple Context Languages

-This is an example of how a synchronous ISO Payer FSP could be send a Transfer through a Mojaloop Switch.
+This is an example of how a synchronous ISO Payer FSP could send a Transfer through a Mojaloop Switch.
 The Payee FSP in the example only supports FSPIOP for inbound requests and callbacks.

-A ML-Adapter would need to be developed to support the Inbound Synchronous ISO 20022 PAIN.013 request being received by the Payer FSP.
-As the Payer FSP expects a syncrhonous response, there is no need to utilise the Notification Engine for the response.
+A ML-Adapter would need to be developed to support the Inbound Synchronous ISO 20022 PAIN.013 request being sent by the Payer FSP.
+As the Payer FSP expects a synchronous response, there is no need to utilise the Notification Engine for the response.
 The adapter instead will keep the request connection alive to the Payer FSP and correlate the fulfillment notification published by the Central-Services.
-The adapter will transporm the result into a PACS.008 message before responding synchronous to the Payer FSP.
+The adapter will transform the result into a PACS.008 message before responding synchronous to the Payer FSP.

-The ML-Adapter for ISO 20022 processing will however listen for NotifyReport events produced by the Notification Engine to handle any comepensating actions as a result of Transfer Prepare notification errors.
+The ML-Adapter for ISO 20022 processing will however listen for NotifyReport events produced by the Notification Engine to handle any compensating actions as a result of Transfer Prepare notification errors.

 ![example](assets/diagrams/Transfers-Arch-End-to-End-with-Notify-Engine-Multiple-Context-Example-v2.0.svg)